-Your complaint should be addressed to Mrs C Allen, Practice Manager or any of the practice doctors.
-You may ask for an appointment with Mrs Allen to dicuss your complaint.
-She will explain our complaints procedure and ensure that your complaint is dealt with promptly.
+Your complaints should be addressed to Operations Manager Ms Jane Jacques and or Business Support Manager Mrs Chris Allen using the complaints email above, or by writing direct.
+You may ask for an appointment to discuss your complaint.
+We will explain our complaints procedure and ensure that your complaint is dealt with promptly.
 Please have full details of your complaint available.

 We will aim:

 - To find out what happened and what went wrong